ddas09/alexis/README.md

 ### Voice Commands
 You can add other commands, but these are some tasks it can currently perform
-- Tell current date and time
+- Tell the current date and time
-- Search google and youtube
+- Search Google and youtube
-- Play rock, paper and scissor
+- Play rock, paper, and scissor
-- Read highlighted / selected text
+- Read highlighted/selected text
 - Open any website

 ### Apple Mac OS X (Homebrew & PyAudio)